 6.50 A director must advise the following parties of the name(s) of the applicant issuer(s) of which he is a director:

-(a) any associate of his; and/or
+(a) any associate of his/her; and/or

-(b) any investment manager dealing on his/her behalf or on behalf of any person associated with him where either he/she or any person associated with him has funds under management with that investment manager, whether on a discretionary basis or not.
+(b) any investment manager dealing on his/her behalf or on behalf of any person associated with him where either he/she or any person associated with him/her has funds under management with that investment manager, whether on a discretionary basis or not.

 6.51 A director must advise all of his associates in writing that they must notify him immediately after they have dealt in securities relating to the applicant issuer(s) in order for him to comply with paragraph 6.45.